GitLab Workflow

 GitLab: Create Snippet

-- Create public, internal or private snippet from entire file or selection.
+- Create a public, internal, or private snippet from an entire file or selection.
 Read more.

 GitLab: Insert Snippet

-- Insert a project snippet, supports multi-file snippets.
+- Insert a single-file or multi-file project snippet.
 Read more.

 GitLab: Compare Current Branch with Default Branch